zyzalfors/JSearcher/README.md

+# JSearcher 1.0
-JS Searcher is a simple GUI file/directory searcher written in Java using Swing package
+JSearcher is a simple GUI file/directory searcher written in Java using Swing package